-- Most employees use multiple apps - the typical employee uses around 8 apps for work.
-And the number is going up - rather than tacking on more users to existing apps, companies are opting to throw more logs onto the fire and purchase more apps.
+- Most employees use around 8 apps for work.
+And the number is going up: Rather than tacking on more users to existing apps, companies are opting to throw more logs onto the fire and find new services.

 - This can be seen as a sign of apps being inefficient or not bringing much value to the workplace.
 Redundant apps benefit no one and burn the budget.